 Serious side effects may be more likely in older adults and those who are overweight, malnourished, or debilitated.

 Long-term use of opioid medication may affect fertility (ability to have children) in men or women.
 It is not known whether opioid effects on fertility are permanent.

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Talwin (pentazocine)?
+What other drugs will affect Talwin?

+This list is not complete.
 Other drugs may interact with pentazocine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 More about Talwin (pentazocine)